pryv/dev-site/source/guides/custom-auth.md

   }
 };
 ```
 The arguments `context` and `callback` need to be passed as arguments to the method.
-More on this in the section [above](#what-is-a-custom-auth-step).
+Available properties of the context can be found in the section [above](#what-is-a-custom-auth-step).

 ```javascript
 module.exports = function(context, callback) {